Metrological/eslint-config/README.md

 - fill in empty options after discussion
 - update node version!!! here and in maf repo!
 - update maf package.json version to proper version
+- run script on apps dir to test output
 - test maf.js with linter as well, before release to internal
 - ESLint shared config and use .js file instead of .json - also requires renameing the repo!!! https://github.com/google/eslint-config-google/blob/master/index.js